Demi Lovato's Health and Fitness Journey Will Seriously Inspire You

 Photo Credit: Instagram Stories

 That said, recovery isn't necessarily linear, and it's not always easy to feel good about yourself.
 Body positivity is a journey with ups and downs, rather than a destination-and Demi has been totally transparent about that.
 "Feeling gross today at a photo shoot, but I'm choosing to accept what I see because I love myself for who I am, and your love and support gets me through moments like this," she wrote on Twitter in early January.
 (Related: Demi Lovato Will Offer Free Wellness Sessions at Her 2018 World Tour)

 That's why she decided to quit dieting once and for all, even if that meant putting on a few pounds.
+For Demi Lovato, weight-loss isn't the goal.
 "No longer depriving myself of treats (in moderation)," she said in a separate tweet.
 "I'm not gonna lie, I put on a couple lbs since I've given up dieting, BUT I've given up the chronic stress of what I eat because I don't want to set that example for my fans.
 No more food shaming myself!"

 Her message reinforced that labeling foods as "good" or "bad" can be bad for your mental health.
 Instead, it's better to listen to your body and eat what you want in moderation.

 Another crucial factor in helping her make all of these positive changes: fitness.
 As an important role model in the body-positive movement (you can always count on her to show off her "flaws" and share some much-needed self-confidence tricks), Lovato has always been vocal about how focusing on exercise has helped her become her healthiest-but that has nothing to do with aesthetics.
 The badass videos she posts on Instagram of her martial arts workouts make it clear that she's all about kicking ass and gaining skills, versus working toward a "standard" body goal.